virgili0/Virgilio/Topics/Demystification.md

 - The famous mobile application Akinator, which tries to guess which historical or cinematic character the user is thinking about.
 Through a series of targeted questions (does he have hair? is he an alien? appears in Star Wars?) he explores a database of characters and by asking questions, by exclusion, he arrives at the answer.
 This, although it may seem like an "intelligent" program, is not really: it doesn't learn by improving with experience without being programmed to do so and follows a deterministic process easily explained by a human being.

-## Why use Machine Learning techniques?
+## Why use Machine Learning techniques

 Imagine having to create a spam e-mail filter with traditional programming techniques: